Quicksand, Kentucky: History

 Joseph Back (1745–1819) was the son of Johann Heinrich Bach, who was the grandson of Johann Christoph Bach.
 Johann Heinrich had sailed, from Thuringia, Germany to America, on the ship Lydia, in 1740.
 Upon arrival, he simplified the spelling of his name to be John Henry Back, so that other colonists could more easily pronounce it and spell it, which was a common practice among immigrants.
 He settled along Crooked Creek (aka Meander Run), in the part of Orange County, Virginia that later became Culpeper County in 1749, and Madison County in 1792, and he owned 786 acres there.

 In 1791, John Henry Back's son, Joseph Back (1745–1819), and his wife Elizabeth Hoffman-Maggard Back, who had been orphaned as a child and then raised by the Maggard family, left Virginia and migrated here, along with their four children: Joseph Back Jr. (1773–1802); John Back (1774–1854); Mary Back (1777–1807); and Henry Back (1785–1871).
 Samuel Maggard (1774–1853), who was their son John's best friend, went with them.
 Joseph also brought their old Family Bible (a Catechism) with them.
 That Bible documented their family's genealogy, and is now on display at the Breathitt County Public Library, in Jackson.
 Numerous other heirlooms from Joseph Back's family are now on display at the Breathitt County Museum, in Jackson.

 When Joseph Back's wife Elizabeth Hoffman-Maggard Back died, in 1826, she was buried along the Cumberland River.
 The Maggard Cemetery was later built around her grave because of her close connections to the Maggard family.
 Sadly, her gravestone was illegally removed in 1988, and replaced with one depicting another woman with a similar name.

-In fact, Joseph Back had tried to buy land near Quicksand, back in 1782, through a Treasury Warrant, for 791 acres (Virginia Patent Series #4414.0).
+Joseph Back had tried to buy land near Quicksand, back in 1782, through a Treasury Warrant, for 791 acres (Virginia Patent Series #4414.0).
 Joseph "assigned" (sold) half of that Warrant to his friend Stephen Jett (1735–1793).
 However, their 791 acres was later taken from them by Jacob Myers.
 That's why Joseph Back never owned any land in Kentucky.